 So first off, we’ll address the man himself: Edward “Blackbeard” Teach (We’ll just call him Blackbeard from here on out).
 As far as aesthetics go, I have to say I am THRILLED with the execution.
 From the concept art to the prototype model, Firelock did a bang-up job!
 With the amount of myth surrounding Blackbeard, they combined the two for a truly terrifying result.
 He looks as fearsome as he does feral, without looking too “Hollywood”.

 Blackbeard comes in at 32 points and can lead Golden Age Pirates and Blackbeard’s Men (more on that later).
 He comes equipped with a Brace of Pistols (BoP) and Standard Melee Weapon.
 His command Range is 12”, he’s got 3 command points, and packs a wallop in the Special Rules Department.
-I will break them down below:

 Bold: This allows Blackbeard to use Command Points (CP’s) even if his unit is Shaken or in Melee Combat.
-Additionally, if Blackbeard’s unit is 6 inches or closer to an enemy unit, all friendly units within 8 inches of Blackbeard’s unit gain all of his Special Rules.

 Terror: At the beginning of the game, all enemy units must take a Resolve Test on 1 d10.
 If the unit fails the test, they gain a point of Fatigue.